magengit/magen-hwa/onenode_env/README.md

 After build is done follow the instructions of the output.

-## The demo script will perform next actions:
+## The demo script will perform next actions by itself:

 1. Create directory tree rooted at ```~/magen_onenode```
    - directory tree contents: